-Ravelled music.
-Ravel means its own opposite: both to weave together or entangle, and also to take apart, disentangle, fray.
-Our bodies, our spirits, our communities, are constantly doing both.
+Ravel means its own opposite: to weave together or entangle, and also to take apart, disentangle, fray.
+Our bodies, our spirits, our beliefs, our communities, are constantly doing both.

-Making music, creating images (music for the eye), and combining words (music for the mind): each is a way to weave together disparate or like strands.
-Listening, looking, and reading can mean enjoying the whole fabric, or taking apart the strands to study each, and the whole, more closely.
+Making music.
+Creating images (music for the eye).
+Writing (music for the mind).
+Forming community (music for the soul).
+These are the things I love to do.
+Each is a way to weave together separate or similar strands.
+Listening, looking, reading, sharing, all these mean enjoying the whole fabric or taking apart the strands to study each, and the whole, more closely.

-This incredible design is a dance of many angles, each arising from the tension and engagement between the octagon at center and the pentagons around it: the meeting of four and five.
-In music, the major third is a ratio of vibrations, one moving four times for every time the other moves five.
-Looking at this image might feel a bit like listening to a major third.
+This incredible design is a dance of many angles arising from the tension and engagement between the octagon at center and the pentagons around it: the meeting of four and five.
+In music, the major third is a ratio of two tones, one vibrating four times for every five times the other vibrates.
+Looking at this image feels like listening to a major third.